-Most people have heard over the years that cardiovascular disease is the number one killer in the United States.
+Most people have heard that cardiovascular disease is the leading cause of death in the US.
 Cardiovascular disease comes in many forms, any of which may lead to a heart attack or stroke.
 What you may not know is that men and women may have different heart attack risk factors and warning signs.

 If you're a woman, heeding the subtle warnings can make a significant difference.

-Your heart is a constantly running pump and needs a constant source of oxygen for fuel.
+Your heart is a constantly running pump and needs a constant source of oxygen and fuel.
 The oxygen is picked up in the blood and delivered to the heart muscle through blood vessels called arteries.
 Blockages or damages to these coronary arteries slow or block the flow of blood to the hard working heart muscle.
-In a short period of time the lack of blood flow causes damage to the heart muscle and a heart attack.
-If the oxygen is restored quickly, long term damage may be prevented.
-Continued lack of oxygen can cause significant damage to the heart which can lead to disability or even death.
+In a short period of time, the lack of blood flow causes leads to heart muscle damage.
+If the oxygen is restored quickly, long-term damage may be prevented.
+Continued lack of oxygen can cause significant damage to the heart, which can lead to disability or even death.

 When it comes to heart attack symptoms, men and women share several similarities.